akshat1/Compute/README.md

 We also have obervable arrays, and we can define from, and on from them just the same.
 Or use observables and observable arrays in the same expression.

-You will notice one can do all these things with plain knockout.
-However, Compute makes it much easier to define these relations, especially for multiple observables.

-Having defined these relations, you can simply bind your variables to your DOM using knockout bindings as usual, because

-    C.o and C.from return a ko.Observable
-    C.oa returns a ko.ObservableArray
+In the browser, knockout will automatically use knockout observables (instead of Compute's implementation) if you are using knockout.
+Then, you can use C.o and C.oa in your knockout viewmodel because C.o and C.oa are actually ko.observable and ko.observableArray.
+Remember you 'don't have to' use knockout to use Compute.